Kubernetes Network Namespace

 Kubernetes Network Namespace leverages the underlying Linux kernel’s network namespace feature to create separate network environments for each pod.
 When a pod is created, Kubernetes assigns a unique network namespace, isolating the pod’s network stack from other pods in the cluster.

-Each pod has its network interfaces, IP addresses, routing tables, and firewall rules within a network namespace.
+Each pod has network interfaces, IP addresses, routing tables, and firewall rules within a network namespace.
 This isolation allows each pod to operate as if it were running on its virtual network, even though it shares the same underlying physical network infrastructure.

 Administrators can define network policies at the namespace level, controlling traffic flow between pods within the same namespace and across different namespaces.
 These policies enable fine-grained control over network traffic, enhancing security and allowing for the implementation of complex networking scenarios.